ServBay Web Server Troubleshooting Guide

 loading certificates: open xxxxx: no such file or directory

-, this means the SSL certificate file path specified in your Caddyfile is incorrect or the file does not exist.
-Double-check that the certificate (.crt
+indicate the SSL certificate path in your Caddyfile is incorrect or the file doesn't exist.
+Check your site’s config to ensure certificate (.crt

 /.cer